All Products

 Log format

-The topic of a request-level metric log follows the format: FCRequestMetrics:/functionName.
-You can use the query statement __topic__: "FCRequestMetrics:/functionName" in SLS to filter all request-level metric logs.
-For more information, see Quick start for log query and analysis.
+The topic of request-level metric logs is in the following format: FCRequestMetrics:/functionName.
+You can use the query condition __topic__: "FCRequestMetrics:/functionName" in Simple Log Service to filter all request-level metric logs.
+For more information, see Quick start for query and analysis.

 Metric fields